Academic Affairs Policies

 5. Specific departmental needs, constraints and policies, including efforts to allow a large number of qualified students to benefit from assistantships.

-4. Notice of Appointments: Except under justifiable circumstances, Graduate Assistants will be notified of re-appointment at least 60 days before the date upon which the appointment is to begin.
+4. Notice of Appointments: Except under justifiable circumstances, graduate assistants will be notified of re-appointment at least 60 days before the date upon which the appointment is to begin.

 1. If a decision to renew an appointment cannot be made within that time line, the graduate assistant will be informed at least 60 days in advance of the assistantship’s start date of an estimated date for the renewal decision.